pertusa/onset-bands/README.md

 A. Pertusa, A. Klapuri and J. M. Iñesta,
 Lecture notes in Computer Science, vol. 3773, pp 869-879, 2005.
 ```

+The input file must be WAV, MONO, and with fs= 22050 Hz or 44100 Hz.
+The
+default output is a list of onset times in seconds printed in the standard
+output.

 ## Compilation